filecoin-project/sentinel/docs/content/en/software/lily/setup.md

 ## Configure

-The configuration file is the same configuration file as Lotus, but it also contains additional `Storage` and `Queue` sections that are specific to Lily.
+The configuration file, canonically the `config.toml`, is the same configuration file as in Lotus.
+It also contains additional `Storage` and `Queue` sections that are specific to Lily.

+If you make changes to `config.toml`, you need to restart your Lily daemon.

 ### Notifier & Worker Queue Definitions